splunk/observability-workshop/content/en/other/tko/session-5/docs/check-new-navigator.md

 In our workshop environment, however, you each have a single node within your cluster, represented by a large, single, blue square.

 Let's find your own Cluster using the filter feature.
 First, let's switch the time filter in the upper-left corner from the default of 3 hours to the past 15 minutes.
-Then, click the *Add Filters* button and begin typing `k8s.cluster.name` in the filter toolbar (the type-ahead feature will help you!)
+Then, click the *Add Filters* button, *Marked with a blue line*, and begin typing `k8s.cluster.name` in the filter toolbar (the type-ahead feature will help you!)
 For the cluster name, you can enter a partial name into the search box, such as 'ws-5-7*', to quickly find your cluster.

 As soon as you find your cluster and it's highlighted, the charts below it show information on all the nodes in your cluster.